dagger/dagger/docs/current/guides/882813-build-test-publish-java-spring.md

 </TabItem>
 </Tabs>

-## Step 2: Run the Dagger pipeline on the local host
+## Step 2: Test the Dagger pipeline on the local host

 Configure the registry credentials using environment variables on the local host.
 Replace the `USERNAME` and `PASSWORD` placeholders with your Docker Hub credentials.